FaserF/hassio-addons/traderepublic/README.md

 2. Install **Trade Republic Headless Browser** and start the app.
 3. Open **Settings → Devices & Services** in Home Assistant:
    - The Trade Republic integration will automatically discover the App!
-   - Follow the prompt to log in with your Phone Number & PIN.
+   - If already logged in, it connects with 1 click without needing phone or PIN.
-   - Confirm the prompt on your Trade Republic smartphone app.
+   - Otherwise, follow the guided prompt to log in and confirm on your smartphone.
-4. _Optional:_ You can also open the App's **Web UI** via Ingress to monitor status or log in manually.
+4. _Optional:_ Open the App's **Web UI** via Ingress to monitor status, review query activity, or re-authenticate.

 ---